-July 1, 2006

-Formula: Number of Graduates Placed in a Job, the Military, an

-Educational Program, or a Job/School Combination or

-Who Transfer to an Approved AT Program at Another Center

-Number of Graduates Whose Initial Placement Records are

-Due or Received or Who Transfer to an Approved

-AT Program at Another Center
+Formula:Number of Graduates Placed in a Job, the Military, an Educational Program, or a Job/School Combination or Who Transfer to an Approved AT Program at Another Center Number of Graduates Whose Initial Placement Records are Due or Received or Who Transfer to an Approved AT Program at Another Center

-4. Graduate Average Wage at Placement.
+- 4. Graduate Average Wage at Placement.
 The graduate average wage at placement is a measurement required under WIA.
-Centers are held accountable for their ability to secure jobs that will place graduates on the path to economic self-sufficiency.

-Pool: All graduates placed in a job or the military according to the Job their initial or upgrade placement in a job or the military.
+Centers are held accountable for their ability to secure jobs that will place graduates on the path to economic self-sufficiency. - Pool: All graduates placed in a job or the military according to the Job Corps placement definition. - Measure: The average hourly wage of graduates in the pool associated with their initial or upgrade placement in a job or the military. - Goal: A model is used to set individualized center goals for this measure that adjusts for factors beyond the center operator's control, including characteristics of the labor market.
+See Attachment 1 for specific goals.